 |Silent Shores Resort & Spa||BEML Road, Plot No. 85-87, Hootagalli, Mysuru, Karnataka 570018 PH: 0821 240 2930|

 |Hotel Royal Orchid Metropole||451/5, Jhansi Rani Lakshmi Bai Rd, Devaraja Mohalla, Chamarajapuram Mohalla, Lakshmipuram, Mysuru, Karnataka 575005 PH: 0821 425 5566|

 |Mysore to Hampi||400 Km||7.5 hours|

-Download our Savaari cab Booking app for a smooth and pleasant journey.
+Download our Savaari cab Booking app for exclusive offers on the Bangalore to Mysore route.
+Have a smooth and pleasant journey.